Dose reduction is our priority.

-At Brandon Regional Hospital our entire staff is engaged in this effort.
+At HCA Florida Brandon Hospital our entire staff is engaged in this effort.
 Our radiation-reduction efforts focus on:

 - Preventing accidental or isolated incidents of excessive exposure.